alexjwhite-cb/crystalang/README.md

 ## Introduction

-Jet is a dynamically-typed interpretted object-_orchestration_ language inspired by Go, PHP, and Python.
+Jet is a dynamically-typed interpreted object-_orchestration_ language inspired by Go, PHP, and Python.

 ## Language Features